Corvusoft/restq/documentation/DESIGN.md

 ### Query

 Represents a data store enquire for creating, reading, updating, and/or deleting resources.
-This class is an implemention of the Parameter Object pattern, to increase code readability and extensiablilty during Repository interaction.
+This class is an implemention of the [Parameter Object](http://c2.com/cgi/wiki?ParameterObject) pattern allowing for greater extensiablilty during Repository interaction.

 ```
  +------------------------------------------------------------------------+